radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/logging/environment-logs.md

 ---
 # Environment Logs

 This guide outlines the steps to review logs for a specific environment.
+Log files let you monitor activities and troubleshoot errors in your environments.
+They outline the event description, a date and time stamp of when the event occurred, and the email of the user who triggered the event.
+The information contained in these logs is helpful if you require assistance from Radiant Logic Support to troubleshoot problems if they arise.

-Environment Operations Center is connected to Elastic, allowing you to review environment logs directly in Env Ops Center without navigating away from the application.
+Environment Operations Center is connected to Elastic and displays the Elastic monitoring user interface directly within the Env Ops Center logging tab.
+This allows you to review environment logs directly in Env Ops Center without having to navigate away from the application.

+[!note] For further details on specific log types and the data they provide, see the RadiantOne logging and troubleshooting guide (**link to the guide when it is available**).

 ## Getting started